 Shakshuka is believed to have originated in Tunisia and can be loosely translated to “mixture” or “mishmash” in certain dialects.
-Essentially, shakshuka is a dish in which eggs are poached in a tomato sauce.
+Essentially, shakshuka is a dish in which eggs are poached in a tomato sauce, which is commonly spicy.
 The type of sauce really depends upon who is making the dish and where they learned it.

-Believe it or not, I only tried shakshuka for the first time about a year ago when my mom invited Catalina and I over for lunch.
-When we arrived she said she made eggs.
-Eggs for lunch?
+I first learned to make shakshuka from my mother.
+One day, I came home for lunch and there was a big pan of shakshuka resting on the stove.
 As usual, I didn’t wait for the food to be brought to the table.
-I had to get a taste right away, while it was still on the stove and in the pan.
-I walked over and gently removed the lid from her beloved Le Creuset braiser.
-A puff of steam rose to engulf my face, giving me a quick facial in the process.
-Once the steam dissipated, I peered down into a glorious pan full of reds, yellows and greens.
+I had to get a taste right away.
+As I gently removed the lid from her beloved Le Creuset braiser, a puff of steam rose to engulf my face, giving me a quick facial in the process.
+Once the steam dissipated, I peered down into a glorious pool of reds, yellows and greens.
 The eggs were delicately poached to a perfect softness.
 The tomato sauce was chunky yet juicy.
 It looked like it had been made with fresh tomatoes rather than tinned ones.
 Silky ribbons of tomato skin were scattered on the surface.
 Olives and cilantro garnished the pan and brought vibrancy to the entire dish.
 It looked like a Matisse painting!
 Its beauty struck me.
 My mouth watered.

 I asked my mom what this concoction was called.